itinstructor/OWM_API_CSharp/README.md

 # OpenWeatherMap-API - C# Class Library

 ### Overview
-- This library retrieves the OpenWeatherMap API returns in JSON, and converts them to C# objects with properties for easy interaction in C# projects.
-Built in .NET Standard 2.0
+- This library retrieves the OpenWeatherMap API returns in JSON.
+- This library converts the incoming JSON to C# objects with properties for easy interaction in C# projects.
 - It supports (most/all) of the returned data the API returns in JSON.
-- There are extra conversions not present in the API.
+- There are extra conversions not in the API.
 - The JSON API returned properties are sometimes present, and sometimes not.
 - Use exception handling in an application.
 Things go wrong.
+- Built in .NET Standard 2.0

 ### Returned Data
 - Clouds